 We utilise quarterly in-year information to test whether these assumptions seem to be producing a sensible view for the current year, and whether they therefore constitute reasonable assumptions for later forecast years.
 (These data are however subject to limitations and potentially subject to significant revision by the time quarterly outturns are finalised.)

 Main forecast judgements

 Capital spending can be subject to significant year-to-year fluctuations.
 Since we typically do not know in advance whether such fluctuations are likely to be upward or downward, our forecasts tend to assume the year-to-year pattern is fairly smooth (albeit with occasional step changes when the timing and size of one-off events can be predicted with sufficient confidence).
 Other year-to-year fluctuations that materialise but were not forecast often reflect unforeseen, and sometimes unforeseeable, events or timing effects.
 Our central forecasts are largely built on simple judgements about the evolution of certain spending and GOS items, in the knowledge that outturns will typically show much greater year-to-year volatility – in both directions – than our forecasts.
-(At the latest forecast, around a quarter of total PC GOS in 2016-17 came from forecast elements that are solely assumption-driven.)
+(At the latest forecast, around 40 per cent of total PC capital spending and PC GOS in 2018-19 came from forecast elements that are solely based on simple assumptions.)

 The main forms of assumption we use include:

 - grow in line with recent trends;